High-schoolers get face time with extremists in class

 “If someone’s yelling things at you, if you’re presented with groups that you disagree with, my hope is that we train our kids well enough that they’re not going to react,” Galasso said.

-Galasso and co-teacher Jonathan Duffy invite members of America’s most extreme political groups —from the National Socialist Movement to the Weather Underground, from the Revolutionary Communists to the Tea Party— into their classroom each semester.
+Galasso and co-teacher Jonathan Duffy invite members of America’s most extreme political groups —including the National Socialist Movement, the Weather Underground and the Revolutionary Communists — into their classroom each semester.
 They teach students to engage respectfully with those of differing beliefs and to ask questions.

 The Covington Catholic incident has seemed to further divide the nation.
 Parents, alumni and others have rallied to the white teenagers’ defense and, in a tweet, President Donald Trump called the students “symbols of Fake News and how evil it can be.”
 Others largely supported the Native American activist, describing him as a victim of racism and white entitlement.

-Note: This story has been corrected to show that the principal of Thomas Worthington High School is Pete Scully, not Skully.